chemnet-io/ballena/README.md

 ## Results

-The project evaluated multiple approaches for attribute extraction from scientific documents.
+The model was evaluated using Hits@k on the test sets of the NatUKE Benchmark (do Carmo et al. 2023).
 Below are the results for each method using specific hits@k values:

 ### Pre-trained Llama-3.1